JanssenProject/jans/docs/README.md

   variables are defined as class variables, so the can be accesible without any construction.
 You need to call `init()` static method with argument installaltion directory.
 Since we don't create varbiles related to services/applications unless they are installed, you can query a variable with static method `get()` by providing variable name and default value if you need.
-  For example if you code `Config.get('scimTestMode', False)`, this will return value of variable `scimTestMode` if defined, otherwise  returns `False`.
+  For example if you code `Config.get('installJans', False)`, this will return value of variable `installJans` if defined, otherwise  returns `False`.
 This is the third file you need to import if you are going to write another application and sould be constructed by `init()`.
 You won't need initialize this class.